eloqdata/eloq-website/website/eloqkv/quick-start.md

 Grafana: http://127.0.0.1:3301
 ```

-Feel free to use eloqkv-cli or other redis client to connect to EloqKV and have fun.
+Feel free to use `eloqkv-cli` or any other Redis client to connect to EloqKV and enjoy exploring its features.